Democratic Party of Japan: Ideology

+The DPJ is generally classified as a centrist party.
+In October 2003, the DPJ absorbed conservative groups such as the Liberal Party, transforming from the centre-left previous DPJ, established in 1996, into an ideologically centrist in the early 21st century.
+Between the LDP and the SDP, there was space for other parties to enter and grow, and the DPJ filled that space by shifting towards the centre.
+However, it is also classified as a centre-left.
+Furthermore, some influential figures within the party, including Ichirō Ozawa, hold positions almost identical to those of the LDP's rignt-wing.
+Therefore, according to Shinkawa and Onishi, it is not impossible to call this party "centre-right."

+The DPJ aimed to create a platform broad enough to encompass the views of politicians who had roots in either the LDP or the JSP.
+Party leader Naoto Kan compared the DPJ to the Olive Tree alliance of former Italian prime minister Romano Prodi, and described his view that it needed to be "the party of Thatcher and Blair".
+The DPJ has often been designated as a big tent party, composed of leftists (socialists, social-democrats), liberal reformers, and conservatives.
+Within the DPJ, three different policy directions coexisted: neoliberalism, developmental state, and social democracy.
+The first "neoliberalism" opposed the developmental state, pork-barrel politics of the LDP, and bureaucrat-led politics, and was supported by many factions within the party.
+Among these, fiscal structural reform was considered the most important and became the driving force behind the DPJ administration.
+The second "developmental state" was a political approach adopted by the group led by Ozawa, which aimed to provide welfare programmes directly to each individual citizen.
+The third "social democracy" was promoted by former JSP members and citizen movement groups, and aimined to implement welfare policies similar to those found in European social democracy.

 View of the status quo

 The DPJ claimed themselves to be revolutionary in that they are against the status quo and the current governing establishment.
 The DPJ argued that the bureaucracy and the size of the Japanese government is too large, inefficient, and saturated with cronies and that the Japanese state is too conservative and inflexible.
 The DPJ wanted to "overthrow the ancient régime locked in old thinking and vested interests, solve the problems at hand, and create a new, flexible, affluent society which values people's individuality and vitality."

 Political standpoint

 We stand for those who have been excluded by the structure of vested interests, those who work hard and pay taxes, and for people who strive for independence despite difficult circumstances.
 In other words, we represent citizens, taxpayers, and consumers.
 We do not seek a panacea either in the free market or in the welfare state.
 Rather, we shall build a new road of the democratic center toward a society in which self-reliant individuals can mutually coexist and the government's role is limited to building the necessary systems.